Skip to main content

 Representative Matters

-• Counseled numerous companies, both domestic and foreign, in establishing a suitable status for goods made from recycled materials (both paper and plastic) including obtaining FDA concurrence when needed
+• Counseled numerous companies, both domestic and foreign, in establishing a suitable status for goods made from recycled materials (both paper and plastic), including obtaining FDA concurrence when needed

 • Assisted multiple plastics manufacturers in conducting risk assessments of non-intentionally added substances/impurities in Europe and in the U.S., respectively

-• Prepared and successfully completed several 100 Food Additive Petitions, Food Contact Notifications, and other regulatory requests through the clearance processes established by numerous authorities throughout the world, including the U.S. FDA, the EU Commission, China, Health Canada, and South America’s MERCOSUR (Mercado Común del Sur or Southern Common Market)
+• Prepared and successfully completed several hundreds of Food Additive Petitions, Food Contact Notifications, and other regulatory requests through the clearance processes established by numerous authorities throughout the world, including the U.S. FDA, the EU Commission, China, Health Canada, and South America’s MERCOSUR (Mercado Común del Sur or Southern Common Market)

 • Negotiated the successful resolution of numerous Notices of Violation regarding food and food packaging materials under California’s Proposition 65